notsammy002/product-page-react/README.md

 You can also take the glimpse of our Project,just follow the below steps:

+1.Clone the repo and then install npm in file

-1.run the command npm run start in terminal to start the app at port 3000.
+2.run the command npm run start in terminal to start the app at port 3000.

-2.Go to the browser you will land in the landing page just Register and login if you have signed up before or do the signup.

-3.Our website had 2 things User can post anything and message to his/her friends.

 ## ScreenShots
 ![Screenshot 2022-03-17 140959](https://user-images.githubusercontent.com/97031223/158770972-a4ab7ad9-f75e-4bba-abde-19fa2f9aa271.png)